usnistgov/AFL-agent/docs/source/index.rst

         :width: 800

-AFL-agent is a Python library that implements autonomous active learning agents for material science applications, as described in the manuscript *"Autonomous Small-Angle Scattering for Accelerated Soft Material Formulation Optimization"*.
-The library is designed to autonomously guide experimental measurement campaigns to efficiently map phase boundaries and optimize material properties in soft material formulations using advanced machine learning techniques.
+AFL-agent is a Python library that allows users to implement active learning agents for material science applications.
+[1] Rather than providing canned algorithms, the library provides a framework that allows users to build their own.
+This is achieved through a modular, extensible API that allows users to compose multiple machine learning operations into executable pipelines.

+If you use AFL-agent in your research, please cite the manuscript:

+[1] *"Autonomous Small-Angle Scattering for Accelerated Soft Material Formulation Optimization"* (under review)

 Key Features
 ------------

-* Library of machine learning operations that can be composed into pipelines
+* Library of machine learning operations that can be composed into executable pipelines
 * Pipelines are modular, visualizable, serializable, and self-documenting
-* Trivial support for multimodal data processing
 * All intermediate pipeline operations are stored in a xarray-based data model
 * Rich visualization tools for analyzing calculations
+* Trivial support for multimodal data processing
+* Support for phase boundary mapping and material property optimization

 Installation